×

 What does a debt relief order cover?

-You can’t use a DRO to cover student loans, social fund loans, confiscation orders, magistrate court fines, or child support and maintenance payments.
+However, you can’t use a DRO to cover student loans, social fund loans, confiscation orders, magistrate court fines, or child support and maintenance payments.

 How to apply for a debt relief order